How GPS Fleet Management Systems Work: Technology and Process Explained

 • Smartphone and tablet fleet data access

-• Driver apps with navigation and job assignment
+• Driver apps with solution and job assignment

 • Manager dashboards for fleet overview